 Overnight in Asmara.

-With its strategic position on the Red Sea Coast, it was much coveted by foreign powers and has been occupied by the Portuguese, Arabs, Egyptians, Turks, British and Italians.
+Drive to the Red Sea coast, to Eritrea’s main port city of Massawa, and old city that has been occupied by the Portuguese, Arabs, Egyptians, Turks, British and Italians.

 It gained prominence back in the 16th century when it was captured by Ottoman forces, who developed the old town using traditional Ottoman architectural styles, often with coral instead of bricks.